If you are a private tenant, Local Housing Allowance (LHA) rates will be used to work out your maximum Housing Benefit.

 Will my LHA rate ever change?

-The current Local Housing Allowance rates came into effect on the 1 April 2016.
-These rates will now remain frozen as they are for a further 4 years.
-Therefore your rate will not be reviewed or change unless you have a change of circumstance mid year that would affect the LHA rate applicable to you such as a new child joining the household or a non dependent moving in.
+LHA rates can change from 1st April each year.
+Therefore, after the 1st April your rate will not be reviewed or change unless you have a change of circumstance mid year that would affect the LHA rate applicable to you such as a new child joining the household or a non dependent moving in.

 How will my LHA be paid?